-Lately I’ve found myself popping to our local supermarket later on in the day to see if they have any bunches of flowers reduced because as much as I love having fresh flowers in my house, I’ll usually only buy them if they’re a bargain.
+Lately, I’ve found myself popping to our local supermarket later on in the day to see if they have any bunches of flowers reduced because as much as I love having fresh flowers in my house, I’ll usually only buy them if they’re a bargain.

-Daffodils are my favourite at this time of year because they’re amazing cheap for how pretty they are and how long they last – this lot cost me a pound (they were half price at the end of the day in Tesco) and they lasted almost a week before they started to look a bit sad!
+Daffodils are my favourite at this time of year because they’re amazingly cheap for how pretty they are and how long they last – this lot cost me a pound (they were half price at the end of the day in Tesco) and they lasted almost a week before they started to look a bit sad!

 I don’t normally buy the posh bouquets of mixed flowers because as pretty as they are they’re rarely reduced to the same sort of prices as the plainer bouquets which I prefer anyway to be honest!
 This Springtime bouquet tempted me last week though as it was massively reduced from the original £8 that it was selling for.
 I would never pay £8 for a bunch of flowers but when they’re reduced to £1.50 then I’m a happy bargain hunter. 😉